timelyart/Kairos/README.md

 #### Examples
 The rest of this chapter will elaborate on setting up various use cases with [YAML](https://en.wikipedia.org/wiki/YAML) files.<br>
 Signals are the core of Kairos and strategies are really useful for automatic backtesting.
 Although Alerts have largely become obsolete with Signals, they are still expanded upon here.
-They were the core of version 1 after all, and may still be provide to be useful to some.
+They were the core of version 1 after all, and may still prove to be useful to some.

 ### Alerts
 Please read [Editing YAML files](https://github.com/timelyart/Kairos#editing-yaml-files) if you haven't done so already.